Helperbird/website/src/pages/help/how-to-change-the-highlight-color-of-a-website.md

 new: false
 layout: templates/new/help/post.html
 title: How to Customize Text Highlight Color in your browser
-description: '"Easily change the text highlight color across various web browsers like Safari, Chrome, Firefox, or Edge using the Helperbird extension.
+description: Easily change the text highlight color across various web browsers like Safari, Chrome, Firefox, or Edge using the Helperbird extension.
-  Follow our guide to learn how.'
+  Follow our guide to learn how.
 keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge,